mvolkmann/blog/src/swift/SwiftUI.md

 apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/path/tint(_:)", "tint" %}
 view modifier.
-For non-control views, apply the `foregroundColor` view modifier.
+For non-control views, apply the `foregroundStyle` view modifier.
 To specify the default accent color for all controls, apply the `tint` view modifier to the top view (often named `ContentView`).